razzius/weave/README.md

 # You can call your database however you'd like; I use hms
 $ createdb hms
 $ export DATABASE_URL='postgresql:///hms'
-# For local development, this can be anything
-$ export SECRET_KEY='localsecret'
 $ pipenv run python -m server.scripts.resetdb
 ```